SakethSigma/Python/README.md

 # Python

-2 games using Python on Jupyter Notebook:
+2 simple games on Python using functions and Class Objects:
 1. Tic-Tac-Toe
 2. BlackJack